-The purpose of the Berkeley Housing Code is to safeguard, remedy and prevent the decay and deterioration of residential buildings and property by providing minimum standards for housing and property maintenance, for the protection of life, health, welfare, and the safety of the general public and the occupants and owners of such buildings.
+The purpose of the Berkeley Housing Code is to safeguard, remedy and prevent the decay and deterioration of residential buildings and property by providing minimum standards for housing and property maintenance, and for the protection of life, health, welfare, and the safety of the general public and the occupants and owners of such buildings.
 The Rental Housing Safety Program (RHSP) enforces the provisions of the Berkeley Housing Code by identifying housing violations when responding to tenant complaints and conducting proactive housing inspections of rental housing.

-The Berkeley Housing Code is scoped and defined as BMC Chapter 19.40 and applicable provisions of the currently adopted editions of the California Building Code, California Existing Building Code, California Electrical Code, California Mechanical Code, California Plumbing Code, of the State Housing Law and applicable regulatory ordinances enacted by the City and listed in Title 19 of the Berkeley Municipal Code.
+The Berkeley Housing Code is scoped and defined as BMC Chapter 19.40 and applicable provisions of the currently adopted editions of the California Building Code, California Existing Building Code, California Electrical Code, California Mechanical Code, California Plumbing Code, and of the State Housing Law and applicable regulatory ordinances enacted by the City and listed in Title 19 of the Berkeley Municipal Code.

 This ordinance restructures and updates BMC Chapter 19.40, which has not been significantly updated for over 20 years, retaining the existing content, editing for clarity and including additional sections to reflect code updates and local operations.
-Since the RHSP is under the jurisdiction of the Building Official, RHSP provisions contained in BMC 12.48 were moved out of Title 12 Health and Safety into Title 19 Buildings and Construction Chapter 19.40 Section 19.40.080.
-The attachment, "Explanation of Significant Changes to the Berkeley Housing

-Code," identifies how the Berkeley Housing Code has been restructured, describes new content, and provides the rationale for the proposed changes.
+Since the RHSP is under the jurisdiction of the Building Official, RHSP provisions formerly contained in BMC 12.48 were moved into Title 19 Buildings and Construction, in Section 19.40.080.
+Attachment 2 to this staff report, "Explanation of Significant Changes to the Berkeley Housing Code," identifies how the Berkeley Housing Code has been restructured, describes new content, and provides the rationale for the proposed changes.
 This report highlights the most significant changes.
-The re-enactment of the Berkeley Housing Code is a Strategic Plan Priority Project, advancing our goal to create a resilient, safe, connected, and prepared city.
+The re-enactment of the Berkeley Housing Code supports the City's Strategic Plan goal to create a resilient, safe, connected, and prepared city.

 The re-enacted Berkeley Housing Code is reflective of the state housing law provisions in Title 25 of the California Code of Regulations (CCR) as well as the applicable provisions in the Health and Safety Code for buildings used for human habitation.
 The current Berkeley Housing Code references multiple chapters from the 1997 Uniform Housing Code.
 Despite still being a part of state housing law in California, the 1997 Uniform Housing Code is out of publication and not easily found.
 This generates complaints from property owners who are unable to locate applicable code sections.
-Instead of referencing an inaccessible document, the amended Berkeley Housing Code reproduces all relevant sections from the 1997 Uniform Housing Code, with minor modifications and updates to improve clarity for the end-user referencing the code.
+The amended Berkeley Housing Code corrects this problem by reproducing all relevant sections from the 1997 Uniform Housing Code, with minor modifications and updates to improve clarity for the end-user.
 In addition, the complete definition of substandard housing from Health and Safety Code Section 17920.3 has been incorporated into the Berkeley Housing Code, due to its importance.
-These additions make the Berkeley Housing Code more transparent and readable for tenants and property owners.
-It provides for straight referencing directly out of the Berkeley Housing Code, thereby reducing instances where a violation references another code.
+These additions will make the Berkeley Housing Code more transparent and readable for tenants and property owners, providing direct references from the Berkeley Housing Code, and reducing instances where a violation references another code.